A brand new edition of Europe by Rail is currently being printed. It will be published on 8 June 2016.

+Europe by Rail thus very much reflects the authority and insight which Thomas Cook brought to his own explorations of Europe by train.
 When Thomas Cook escorted his first tours through continental Europe, train travel was slow and uncertain.
 Today, the railway has become the most consistently reliable means of transport across large parts of Europe.

-We have swapped stories with strangers on trains in Russia, we have been on trains marooned in deep midwinter snow in Scandinavia and we have slept soundly on trains that crept by dead of night around the back of factories in unnamed towns.
+We have swapped stories with strangers on trains in Russia, we have been on trains marooned in deep midwinter snow in Scandinavia and we have slept soundly on trains that crept by dead of night around the back of silent factories in unnamed towns.

 Travel by train across Europe and you will inevitably be struck by the sheer variety of our continent.
-The 50 routes described in detail in Europe by Rail reflect that mix.
+Our 50 routes reflect that mix.
 We include some high-speed hops, where you can cover a lot of ground fast.
-And wherever we can, we highlight slow trains that follow less-frequented rail routes.
-It is on such journeys that the texture and detail of European life is most easily appreciated, whether it be in the changing landscapes outside the carriage window, the architecture of villages you pass through along the way or in the faces and the accents of folk with whom you find yourself sharing a railway carriage.
+Wherever we can, we highlight slow trains that follow less-frequented rail routes.
+It is on such journeys that the texture and detail of European life is most easily appreciated, whether it be in the changing landscapes beyond the carriage window, the architecture of villages you pass through along the way or in the faces and the accents of folk with whom you find yourself sharing a railway carriage.

 Nicky Gardner and Susanne Kries